david-w/d7-inventory-site/must_have_features.md

   - For various reasons, an exact reprint of an SKU may result in different carton quantities.
 If that occurs and there is still previous stock in inventory, we end up with multiple carton quantities for the same SKU.

   - Customer usually orders by carton (2x Item C) but occasionally will order by exact quantity needed.
-(10,000 Item C)
+(10,000 Item C)  If the customer orders an exact quantity amount, it almost never works out to an even carton count.
+In this case, we change the order to the next higher quantity that results in a shipment that has no broken cartons.

   - Print orders rarely fill an even number of cartons.
 We usually end up with one smaller "short" carton on each SKU.
 These short cartons can have a different quantity from one printing to the next.